-Post-abortion therapists are prepared to help people of every religious background, or no religious background.
+Post-abortion counselors are prepared to help people of every religious background, or no religious background.
 Most are very respectful of the religious beliefs (or non-beliefs) of the women and men they serve.

 Because abortion involves issues of death and moral responsibility, however, it is natural and necessary for the religious and spiritual beliefs of the client to be explored.